 You get a health insurance card from your health insurance provider.

 If you live in Germany, you must have health insurance.
-About 85% of Germans have public health insurance.
-The rest is privately insured.
+About 85% of Germans have public health insurance, and the rest is privately insured.

-In order to get ‘sick pay’ you must have confirmation of your doctor that you are ill (Krankenbescheinigung).
-It is also very important that you stay in touch with your employer while you are sick.
+If you are a German public health insurance member, your employer will typically pay six weeks’ full salary if you are ill.
+To get ‘sick pay,’ you must have confirmation from your doctor that you are ill (Krankenbescheinigung).
+It is also essential that you stay in touch with your employer while sick.

 As you can see, you’re well taken care of :).

-You are self-employed?
+Are you self-employed?
 Then things are different.
-And you only get sick pay if you have a private sick-pay health insurance…
+And you only get sick pay if you have private sick-pay health insurance.

 Generally, you can find English-speaking doctors and specialists in most parts of Germany nowadays.
-To search for them you can of course use Google, or ask in expats groups on Facebook (see our online community).
+To search for them, you can use Google or ask in expats groups on Facebook (see our online community).

-Alternatively, if you are member of AOK public health insurance in Germany, you can ring up their service hotline 0800 265 5000.
-TK also offers English service.
-These are two of the biggest insurance providers in Germany.
+Alternatively, if you are am member of BARMER or TK, you can ring up their service hotlines.
+Both of these German public health insurances offer an English service, and these are two of the biggest insurance providers in Germany.

-Another option: An employee will search for an English-speaking doctor and even make the appointment on behalf of you.
+Another option: Your health insurer will search for an English-speaking doctor and even make the appointment on your behalf.
 Easy, isn’t it?

 Generally, yes, you do.
 Especially for specialists, you must make an appointment.